harish-shivaram/shilly-jekyll/_art/davinci.md

 of anatomy, the formation of rocks and the fall of drapery, and produced endless notes and drawings that reveal his curiosity and inventiveness.
-His working methods were slow and his interests so varied that he rarely completed a project - it was abandoned as soon as he felt he had ‘solved the problem’.
+His working methods were slow and his interests so varied that he rarely completed a project &mdash; it was abandoned as soon as he felt he had ‘solved the problem’.
 As a result very few finished paintings by him exist.

 [![Mona Lisa](/images/art/davinci_1.jpg){:.image .right}](/images/art/davinci_1.jpg){:.popup}